richTheCreator/Elevated-Trading-LLC/src/pages/index.md

     elevating the supply chain experience across the wholesale hemp industry.
 We form deep, strategic relationships with our CBD customers to ensure you receive value well beyond the transaction.
-If you’re searching for wholesale hemp CBD flower, bulk CBD or CBG concentrates, Delta 8 products, or shelf-ready retail CBD and Delta 8 products, contact us today to discuss the wide selection of quality wholesale hemp products that we offer.
+If you’re searching for wholesale hemp CBD flower, bulk CBD/CBG/CBN concentrates, Delta 8, or shelf-ready retail products, contact us today to discuss the wide selection of quality wholesale hemp products that we offer.
   productImages:
     - image: /media/hemp_flower.jpg
       alt: test